breandan/yuri/README.md

 ## tree

-All of the following examples are based on this hypothetical file tree:
+All usage examples are based on the following hypothetical file tree:

 ```
 localhost